walles/numbervaders/README.md

 * Pressing back in the you-failed dialog should go to the launch screen
 * Make an icon
 * Add a privacy policy
+* Add a credits list of some form to the launch screen